Quick summary

 When minimized layout is available

-When minimize capability is off, the iframe stays fully expanded for ambient and partners will not see auto-minimize.
+When minimize capability is off, the iframe stays fully expanded for ambient sessions and partners will not see auto-minimize.

 Auto-Minimize